zaphosting/docs/docs/domain-gameserver-srv-link.md

 with an **underscore** and is either **_udp** or **_tcp**.

 ## Preparation
-To forward your domain to a gameserver without creating a subdomain, you first open your domain by in the dashboard, then open the DNS management from the menu on the left.
+To forward your domain to a game server without creating a subdomain, you first open your domain by in the dashboard, then open the DNS management from the menu on the left.

 ![image](https://user-images.githubusercontent.com/13604413/172062132-fbd375ad-4fee-4c28-af6f-370005f560eb.png)